teusink/Home-Security-by-Pi/Well-known-TCP-UDP-Protocols-and-Port-numbers.md

 - PPTP-tunnel: 1723 (TCP/UDP)

 ## TCP-block-list
-List of TCP port-numbers to block (on the LAN-Internet interface) when opening the services mentioned above, *except* the General Network Services.
+List of TCP port-numbers to block (on the LAN-Internet interface) when opening the services mentioned above.

 1-20
 23-24